angular-es/AngularComunities/README.md

 ## Contributions are welcome!

 This translation project requires your cooperation.
-Discussions on translation projects are ongoing on the `#translation` channel at [ng-es](https://discord.gg/tS4XVkS).
+Discussions on translation projects are ongoing.

 - Proposed fixes/improvements for translated documents.
 -Translation of non-translated documents